semaphoreci/docs/docs/ci-cd-environment/machine-types.md

 `*` - available on request

-## Self hosted agent types
+## Self-hosted agent types

-Semaphore also allows you to run jobs in your own infrastructure, using [self hosted agents][self-hosted].
+Semaphore also allows you to run jobs in your own infrastructure, using [self-hosted agents][self-hosted].

 [agent]: ../reference/pipeline-yaml-reference.md#agent
 [ubuntu1804]: ../ci-cd-environment/ubuntu-18.04-image.md